ibm-cloud-docs/vpc/vpe-bind-unbind-reserved-ip.md

 ### Binding a reserved IP to an endpoint gateway
 {: #vpe-binding-endpoint-gateway-api}

-To bind an endpoint gateway for the specific VPC:
+To bind an endpoint gateway for the specific VPC, see the following example:

 ```sh
 curl -X PUT